 You must have a University Identification number to apply for an assistantship.
 The admissions office sends you this number 1-2 weeks after you have applied for admission.
 Alternatively, you can check your admission status and find your University Identification number by logging on to Welcome2ISU and clicking "check application status."

-To apply for an assistantship for the 2012/2013 academic year, please visit the following websites:
+To apply for an assistantship for the 2014/2015 academic year see the following websites:

 To be considered for an assistantship, a graduate student must have a grade point average (GPA) of 3.0 (on a 4.0 scale) for the last 60 hours of undergraduate work or a Graduate Record Examination score of 1000 of the combined verbal and quantitative sections of the examination.

 Students on assistantships must achieve a 3.0 GPA each semester and maintain a 3.0 cumulative GPA to continue in the assistantship.
 A graduate assistant enrolled in less than nine hours will need an approved course load waiver on file in the Graduate School.

 NOTE: Illinois State University allows graduate students to work 20 hours/week; thus, Ph.D. students are working the maximum amount of hours they are allowed to work for the University.
 However, it is possible for Master's students to find other employment at the University for an additional 10 hours/week.
 Master's students should check the ISU Jobs System for those opportunities.